diffra/Raspi-Backup/README.md

     # m h  dom mon dow   command
     00 03 * * 1 /path/to/backup.sh

 Then set the backup location at the top of the script, and it will run early monday morning, emailing you a report.
+You want to run it late at night as any services (webserver, ssh, etc.) will be down while it takes the snapshot.
+The services are then restarted, then it gzips the SD card image to use less space.

-Make sure to update the list of services to be stopped to include anything you're running that may write to the SD card.
+*Make sure to update the list of services to be stopped to include anything you're running that may write to the SD card.*

 While you're here, check out my other Pi related repositories: